arbuh/go-learning/notes/syntax.md

 So unbuffered channels require synchronous communication!

-A bugger's size can be abtained using the build-in function `cap`:
+A bugger's size can be obtained using the build-in function `cap`:
 ```
 cap(ch)
 ```